Medu Art Ensemble: Posters

 Medu played a formative role in shaping the visual culture of resistance in South Africa during the late 1970s and early 1980s along with other key printmaking initiatives such as Junction Avenue, Screen Training Project, and Cape Town Arts Project.
 Operating both contemporaneously with and after Medu, these collectives also issued posters to inform and galvanize their compatriots, countering the disinformation campaigns and ideologies promulgated by the apartheid government.

 The first of Medu's six units to emerge was Publications and Research, which served as the collective’s mouthpiece and administrative organ by generating the collective's meeting minutes, quarterly newsletters, and other publications.
 This unit operated symbiotically with the Graphics Unit, which designed covers for the newsletters and produced the posters for which Medu is best known.
-Medu produced over 100 posters during its lifetime, using a range of printing techniques including offset lithograph and screen printing.
+Members of the Graphic Arts Movement included Thami Mnyele, Miles Pelo, Heinz Klug, Judy Seidman, Gordon Metz Albio and Theresa Gonzales, Philip Segola, and Lentswe Mokgatle.
+Medu produced over 100 posters during its lifetime, using a range of printing techniques including offset lithograph, and screen printing.
+These techniques allowed Medu's posters to be mass produced and spread to the general public.

-The iconography found across the collective's posters partakes of an international socialist and revolutionary lexicon of broken chains, clenched fists, upraised arms, and heroic depictions of activists and freedom fighters.
-This symbolism originated in World War I–era labor and anti-oppression movements across the world and was expressed in the work of Soviet and antifascist poster makers, Mexican muralists and print workshop members, and participants in the Harlem Renaissance—all of whom Medu graphic artists acknowledged as sources of inspiration.
 The posters were often folded inside of newsletters and clandestinely smuggled into South Africa where they were often posted in public spaces before being torn down by state police or censors.
 Numerous examples of Medu's posters appeared on official censorship registries in accordance with apartheid state's 1974 Publications Act which outlined materials the regime deemed "undesirable," or potentially threatening to apartheid law; during the 1980s, newspapers such as the Rand Daily Mail ran columns on censored material, many of which included Medu's posters and newsletters.
-These posters were either smuggled into South Africa by sympathetic travellers or diplomats and then placed on walls where they may have only lasted a few hours until they were torn down by the police.
-Other posters, the majority of one that still exists today, were sent across to the world so as to raise awareness about the issues in South Africa.